 Erik Bonnett is a registered architect with deep expertise in sustainability and participatory design.
 His experience includes facilitating integrated design of groundbreaking LEED and net zero carbon projects, while at Rocky Mountain Institute.
 His work focuses on integrating the economic, environmental, and social components of sustainability with a focus on equity and empowerment.
 Erik taught sustainability from an interdisciplinary perspective at Montana State University and has published research on cost optimization of energy efficiency.
 He has worked to design and also found cohousing communities across the United States.
 He is passionate about collaborating with clients who possess a strong mission, be they intentional communities, individuals, or NGOs.

 Mathilde Berthe is a graduate architect from ENSA Normandie School in France.
 Her background in Cohousing design includes working at McCamant and Durrett Architects, who introduced the concept of Cohousing in America.
 She also helped develop a cooperative that aims to facilitate the emergence of Cohousing projects in France, called Habitat & Partage.
-Between France and the USA, she has visited and contributed to many communities exploring the relationship between design and the social structure of communites.
+Between France and the USA, she has visited and contributed to many intentional communities, refining her expertise in the social impact of design.
 While living at Les Hérisons in Prades de Lez (FR), for example, she contributed to the auto-construction phase - engaging with straw-bale construction while living with the residents.
 She is experienced in designing workshops and giving public presentations inspired by her diverse experiences.